 Eirik Storesund (b.
 1988)

-is an Old Norse Philologist, writer, and artist from the salt drenched coasts of Rogaland, Southwest Norway.
+is a New York based Old Norse philologist, writer, and artist from the salt drenched coasts of Rogaland, Southwest Norway.